 3. Provide Guidance to Project Personnel

 They need to know what is required to create a quality schedule that can be the basis for the time phased cost data and measuring progress.
 Provide this guidance before they start developing the schedule so they include the necessary coding at the activity or resource level.
 This typically includes the WBS, responsible organization, control account, work package or planning package coding.
 It may include other coding such as a statement of work (SOW) reference, an earned value technique assignment, or charge number.

 The result?
 You only need to enter the data once in the schedule tool.
-Using BOEMax and MaxTeam, you can easily pull the schedule data to create the time phased cost data that matches the activity resource assignment time phasing whether for a proposal or establishing the budget baseline.
-For each status and analysis cycle, the schedule status is the basis for claiming earned value in MaxTeam and producing the time phased estimate to complete.
-You can easily demonstrate the schedule and cost data are consistent and traceable.
+Using a proper basis of estimate software and then project budget management software, such as BOEMax and MaxTeam, you can easily pull the schedule data to create the time phased cost data that matches the activity resource assignment time phasing whether for a proposal or establishing the budget baseline.
+For each status and analysis cycle, the schedule status is the basis for claiming earned value in the cost management software and producing the time phased estimate to complete.
+You can easily demonstrate the schedule and cost data are consistent and traceable in MaxTeam.

-Call us today to schedule a demo of BOEMax or MaxTeam today to see how you can simplify and improve your schedule and cost integration.
+Call us today to schedule a demo of BOEMax or MaxTeam today to see how you can the right estimate software and cost control software can simplify and improve your schedule and cost integration.